Article posted by

 Tempting Ventures launched our first fund in April 2017.
-Since launch, we’ve made 4 investments which are now tracking 17m sales.
-Our most recent investment supported the Management Buyout of a Virgin FastTrack 100 business.
+Since launch, we’ve made 6 investments that are now tracking £20m sales.
+Our recent investment supported the Management Buyout of a Virgin FastTrack 100 business.

 When we met the management team their track record, drive and passion for the business together with their credible growth plan made a compelling case for investment.
 Post investment, we’ve been incredibly impressed with the strength of client relationships, quality of L&D platform, the value proposition of the proprietary technology and the collegiate company culture.

 Post-deal, we thought we’d jot down a few of our thoughts on MBO’s in the recruitment sector.